sybrew/the-seo-framework/readme.txt

 		* We looked at the PHP engine's code, and found that we could reduce the number of opcodes (CPU instructions) by adding backslashes to various internal PHP functions.
 			* 0.2% isn't much.
 We spent (wasted) 14 hours on that.
 However, sometimes scrutiny really pays off, as was shown with the 4.0 and 4.1 releases.
 			* We believe this will translate well into the PHP 8.0 release, especially on servers where the JIT compiler is implemented.
+	* **Up to 71% less memory consumption for the sitemap:**
+		* When you don't use an object caching plugin, the sitemap generator now clears the post's memoized cache after each URL entry yielded.
 * **Fixed:**
+	* **Bugs introduced in v4.1.0**:
-	* Addressed an issue where some byte sequences are improperly transformed on some PHP installations, that would've caused malformed output of description and titles.
+		* Addressed an issue where some byte sequences are improperly transformed on some PHP installations, that caused malformed output of description and titles.
+		* Addressed an issue where on the SEO Settings screen the blog name affix was not properly removed from the generated Homepage social titles when the related option is toggled.
+		* TODO AFFIRM FIX/EXISTENCE: Addressed an issue where the `post_format`, `category`, and `tag` taxonomy robot's settings `nofollow` and `noarchive` were accidentally seen as activated when the site upgraded to `4103` (TSF v4.1.0).
+			* This issue rectified itself after the user saves the options once.
+This was caused by checking for "is set" (either 1 or 0 means enabled) instead of "is empty" (only 1 means enabled).
+			* This fix is applied both pro-and retroactively.
+	* **Bugs from earlier versions**:
 		* Addressed an issue where inline line breaks (`<br>`) didn't add spaces for description/excerpt generation; but, instead voided them.
 		* Addressed an issue where the "Are you sure you want to leave this page" notification popped up on the block editor even when you didn't change any SEO meta values.
 		* Addressed an issue where on the SEO Settings screen the pixel counter display was toggled when deselecting the character counter options.
-	* Addressed an issue where on the SEO Settings screen the blog name affix was not properly removed from the generated Homepage social titles when the related option is toggled.
+		* Addressed an issue where the database version wouldn't update correctly when using an object caching plugin, causing the upgrade-cycle to run twice.
+			* This is probably why some users informed us of newly introduced settings being flipped, or that users were unable to access the SEO settings page until this resolved itself after a few cycles.
+		* TODO AFFIRM FIX/EXISTENCE: Addressed an issue where the `attachment` post type robot's settings `nofollow` and `noarchive` were accidentally seen as activated when the site upgraded to `3103` (TSF v3.1.0).
+			* This issue rectified itself after the user saves the options once.
+This was caused by checking for "is set" (either 1 or 0 means enabled) instead of "is empty" (only 1 means enabled).
+			* This fix is applied both pro-and retroactively.
 		* TODO Addressed an issue where on the SEO Settings screen the title example could overflow the bounding meta box.
-		* wontfix for now?
+			* wontfix for now? -> resolve in TSF v5.0?
 		* TODO Addressed an issue where the title's prefix overflows (slightly) with the input during input boundary overflow.
 			* wontfix for now?
+I can't identify the cause... probably requires two paints to fix -> performance hog.
 * **Other:**
 	* Reduced the filesize of the `le.min.js` (list edit) script by minifying repeated patterns.
+	* All other scripts have increased in size, since we now barely rely on jQuery.
+Vanilla JS tends to grow more code since there's not a single function that does everything.
 	* Our scripts can no longer invoke "are you sure"-change listeners.
 You'll have to manually input or change something to invoke that.
 		* We always thought that we could at some point make a vital input-change for you in the browser, but we never did, nor do we think we ever will.
 We handle sanitization on the server, which is much neater.
 		* Moreover, if we do make such a change, we have hooks that invoke this for us.